microsoft/pxt/docs/blog/minecraft-code-builder.md

 https://youtu.be/VLdWm7LBGjs

+## More info

-For more information about the Minecraft Learn-to-Code experience, visit the Minecraft: Education Edition site.
+For more information about the Minecraft Code Builder experience, visit the [Minecraft: Education Edition site](https://education.minecraft.net/get-started/download).

 And check out some cool new [tutorial resources](https://www.thewecan.zone/mastermodders) from Sarah Guthals.

 Have fun Making Code for Minecraft!